MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-usage-rights.md

 - When you configure a label or template in the Azure portal, the use license validity period takes its value from the **Allow offline access setting**.

-    For more information and guidance to configure this setting in the Azure portal, see the table in step 9 from [How to configure a label for Rights Management protection](configure-policy-protection.md).
+    For more information and guidance to configure this setting in the Azure portal, see the [Information about the protection settings](../deploy-use/configure-policy-protection.md#information-about-the-protection-settings table from the instructions how to configure a label for Rights Management protection.

 - When you configure a template by using PowerShell, the use license validity period takes its value from the *LicenseValidityDuration* parameter in the [Set-AadrmTemplateProperty](/powershell/module/aadrm/set-aadrmtemplateproperty) and [Add-AadrmTemplate](/powershell/module/aadrm/add-aadrmtemplate) cmdlets.